qld-gov-au/pattern-library/README.md

 - **SWE 2** is a frontend framework used for www.qld.gov.au
 	- SWE 2 is **no longer supported**
-	- SWE2 will have no further bug fixes or enhancements.
+	- SWE 2 will have no further bug fixes or enhancements.
 SWE2 assets will remain available for existing websites while agencies transition to SWE3.

 - **SWE 3** is a rapid protoyping framework, built on bootstrap 3
 	- SWE 3 is used for all new websites